Coinbase Review 2025: Still the Best Exchange for Beginners?

 Yes, Coinbase reports to tax authorities and provides excellent tax documentation for users.

-What’s the difference between Coinbase and Coinbase Pro?
+What’s the difference between Coinbase and Advanced Trade?

 Same account, different interfaces.
-Pro has more features and lower fees but is more complex.
+Advanced Trade has more features and lower fees but is more complex.

 Can I stake on Coinbase?

-Yes, Coinbase offers staking for several cryptocurrencies including ETH, ATOM, and ALGO with competitive rates.
+Yes, Coinbase offers staking for several cryptocurrencies including ETH, ATOM, SOL, and DOT with competitive rates.

 Is Coinbase available in my country?